 The following paragraphs are explanations of various situations encountered by TL 9000 registrants.
-The explanations are supplied by the Subject Matter Experts in the QuEST Forum IGQ work group that produces the TL 9000 standard.
+The explanations are supplied by the Subject Matter Experts in the TIA-BPC (formerly QuEST Forum) IGQ work group that produces the TL 9000 standard.
 Please also see the FAQ for experienced users.

 Situation: The customer performs an installation audit and finds that there are enough problems to classify the audit as non-conforming.
 How does this customer audit impact the reporting of SQ and NPR data by the organization?

 Answer: It’s a general practice in auditing installations to have a set of criteria that will be inspected.
 It’s not necessary to meet 100% of these criteria to have a conforming audit but there is a point where the accumulation of missed criteria makes the audit non-conforming.

 The organization has a set of audit criteria and a set of rules to determine if the audit is conforming to requirements or not.
 The customer may also have a set of audit criteria and set of rules to determine if the audit performed by the customer is conforming to requirements or not.
 The organization audit requirements and the customer audit requirements may or may not be the same.

 Relative to reporting the SQ measurement only the organization audits are counted.
 It doesn't matter what the customer audit outcome is relative to the SQ measurement.